open-ephys/onix-docs/source/Getting Started/index.rst

     - ONI-compliant device (such as a headstage or Miniscope V4).
     - A coaxial tether (to connect the PCIe host board and headstage)

-2. Install the PCIe host board and configure the acquisition computer by following the :ref:`pcie_host_setup_windows`.
+#.
+Install the PCIe host board and configure the acquisition computer by following the :ref:`pcie_host_setup_windows`.

-3. Connect the remaining hardware using :ref:`system_setup`.
+#.
+Mount and connect the 3D-Tracking Lighthouses above the setup.

+    :ref:`Lighthouse Setup<lighthouse_setup>`

+#.
+Mount and connect the Active Commutator

+    :ref:`Commutator Setup<commutator_setup>`

+#.
+Connect the Breakout Board to the PCIe host board

+    :ref:`Breakout Board Setup.<breakout_setup>`.

+#.
+Connect a headstage, Miniscope V4 or other ONI compliant recording device.

+    :ref:`Follow these steps<headstage_setup>`.
+Be sure to read :ref:`this page on the voltage supplied to the headstage <tether_voltage page>` to prevent damaging your headstage.

-4. Test the installation.
+#.
+Test the installation.

+    .. todo:: Bonsai workflows for testing each component

 Using ONIX
 --------------------------------